breezy-weather/breezy-weather/HELP.md

 ## Troubleshooting errors

-### “Location search failed” / “Weather data refresh failed” / “Weather data refresh for a secondary weather source failed”
+### “Invalid or incomplete data received from server” / “Location search failed” / “Weather data refresh failed” / “Weather data refresh for a secondary weather source failed”

 The source may be temporarily unavailable, please retry a few hours later.
-If the problem persists, please open an issue on GitHub, and mention when the problem first appeared (mandatory, or your issue will be closed).
+If the problem persists, please open an issue on GitHub.

 ### “Request timed out”